projectacrn/acrn-hypervisor/README.rst

   You can browse through the reported issues and submit issues of your own.

-* **Reporting a Potential Security Vulnerability**: If you have discovered potential security vulnerability in ACRN, please send an e-mail to secure@intel.com.
-For issues related to Intel Products, please visit https://security-center.intel.com.
+* **Reporting a Potential Security Vulnerability**: If you have discovered potential security vulnerability in ACRN, please send an e-mail to acrn-security@lists.projectacrn.org.

   It is important to include the following details:

   - The projects and versions affected
   - Detailed description of the vulnerability
   - Information on known exploits

-  Vulnerability information is extremely sensitive.
-Please encrypt all security vulnerability reports using our `PGP key`_.

-  A member of the Intel Product Security Team will review your e-mail and contact you to to collaborate on resolving the issue.
-For more information on how Intel works to resolve security issues, see: `vulnerability handling guidelines`_.

 * **Mailing List**: The `Project ACRN Development mailing list`_ is perhaps the most convenient way to track developer discussions and to ask your own support questions to